mobfarm/FPKExtensions/README.md

 For code not developed by us, we've created the **Common** framework to help you get the latest code an avoid conflicts.

 If you've developed an Extension and want to **share it** with the community, please send a **pull request** on [github](http://git.io/fpke).

+If you are using FastPdfKit let us know, we will be happy to list your app!